Bodh Gaya – Gautama Buddha’s Enlightenment Site

-Bodhgaya is a UNESCO World Heritage Site in India.
+Bodhgaya or Gaya or is a UNESCO World Heritage Site in India.

 Dalai Lama, the spiritual leader for the Tibetans, visits this place quite frequently during year ends.
 October to March is the main pilgrimage season.